chettrick/stm32cubef4/Projects/STM32F413ZH-Nucleo/Examples/BSP/readme.txt

 If the Adafruit shield is NOT connected, then:
  - Red led (led3) blinks waiting the user button is pushed.
- - Then red led swithces off and green & blue leds start blinking at high frequency.
+ - Then red led swithces off and green & blue LEDs start blinking at high frequency.
  - Pushing user button again and again blinking frequency decreases until looping to high frequency.